AN63L/environment_monitoring/README.md

 ![Case view](./images/case3.jpg)
 ![Case view](./images/case4.jpg)

+## **UPDATE - Added configuration for soil and rain sensors**

+I added another configuration for a [simple rain sensor](https://soldered.com/product/simple-rain-sensor/) and a [simple soil humidity sensor](https://soldered.com/product/simple-soil-humidity-sensor/).

+Because there are only 2 power pins (3V and 5V) on the ESP32 I use and didn't want to purchase an extension board, I simply created a second configuration for the sensors.
+If you purchase an extension board, you should be able to simply add the two new sensors to your existing configuration.

 ## Overview

 This guide is part of a project I built to monitor the air quality, temperature, humidity, pressure and gas in a closed room.